Engin-Boot/pong-stage-Royarunimb12/Stage0/Start_module.md

-Then the player settings are translated into the User Interface and all specifications related to paddle speed, board dimensions are shown in the game
+Then the player settings are translated into the User Interface and all specifications related to paddle speed, board dimensions are shown in the game.